 CS Academy provides plenty of teacher support, some of which exist as external sources.
 Through our research, we uncovered pain points and new potentials related to these resources.
 Some important questions that began to unfold were: How can we make resources more easily accessible?
 How can we make teachers more aware of these resources?

-Here are some features that we are working on redesigning and integrating into a cohesive teacher portal:
+Features that we’re redesigning and integrating into a cohesive teacher portal include:

 Marketing became an important mini-project amidst revamping the teacher portal.
 Here I worked on designing a visual and splash page to convey the essence of CS Academy to new site visitors.
 This involved evaluating the value and personality of CS Academy, performing competitive analysis, and designing iteratively for an MVP.

 People use different tools in tandem with your system.
 We are designing systems within systems.